oxisto/owl2proto/README.md

 ## Generate Go Structs

-Finally, go structs for the example can be created using `buf generate`.
+Finally, go structs for the example can be created using `buf generate && buf format -w`.